LinAdisa-SE/alx-low_level_programming/README.md

-my C - More pointers, arrays and strings readme
+C - More singly linked lists